 The fund invests primarily in stocks of companies that are believed to have substantial potential for capital growth.
-Under normal circumstances, the fund invests at least 80% of its net assets (plus the amount of any borrowing for investment purposes) in equity securities issued by large capitalization companies, which may be represented by derivatives such as swap agreements or futures contracts and investments in securities of other investment companies that invest primarily in equity securities of large capitalization companies.
+Under normal circumstances, the fund invests at least 80% of its net assets (plus the amount of any borrowing for investment purposes) in equity securities issued by large capitalization companies, which may be represented by derivatives including swap agreements or futures contracts and investments in securities of other investment companies that invest primarily in equity securities of large capitalization companies.
 Large capitalization companies means companies with a total market capitalization within the market capitalization range of the companies in the Russell 1000[®] Growth Index at the time of purchase.
 Dividend income is an incidental consideration in the investment advisors' selection of stocks for the fund.

 The fund may from time to time invest a significant portion of its assets in the stocks of companies in various economic sectors, such as technology.
-The fund may also invest, to a lesser extent, in other securities such as securities convertible into stocks, fixed income securities, initial public offerings ("IPOs") and stocks of companies with smaller total market capitalizations.
+The fund may also invest, to a lesser extent, in other securities such as securities convertible into stocks, fixed income securities, initial public offerings ("IPOs") and stocks of companies with smaller total market capitalizations (i.e., capitalizations below the lower end of the market capitalization range of the companies in the Russell 1000[®] Growth Index at the time of purchase).
 The fund may invest up to 20% of its total assets in non-US securities, which may trade either within or outside the US.
+Non-US securities that trade within the US may include American Depositary Receipts and stocks of non-US issuers listed on US exchanges.